On view through March 8, 2015 in our Saint Francis Care Traveling Exhibit Gallery

 Ew!
 Bodies can be pretty gross–they’re crusty, stinky, and slimy–but do you know why?
 Explore the good, the bad, and the downright ugly behind the ways your body keeps you healthy in Grossology.
 Slide through a huge intestine, climb an oozy skin wall, tour an enormous nose, smell icky bodily smells and more.
 Grossology is included with a Connecticut Science Center Membership or the purchase of General Admission.

-PLUS, see a special sneak preview of our Dino Encounter show!
-Journey back in time to meet a walking, roaring Tyrannosaurus rex.
-Don’t worry—he’s friendly!
-You can even “feed” him to see what he likes!
+Travel back in time and meet a baby T. rex without ever leaving the Science Center!
+Don’t worry—he’s friendly.
+You can even feed him to see what he likes!

 Kids have FUN on school vacation at the Connecticut Science Center!
 Your child will love these hands-on day camps filled with fun and engaging science.
-Kids can design a theme park, program a robot, create a Rube Goldberg-style machine, discover the latest in spy technology and more.
+Kids can see the gross and COOL inner workings of the human body, create a stop-motion video, discover the best way to fling a marshmallow, and more.
 Sign up for one day or all three!

 Winter Vacation Exploration Camp dates:

 January 19, 2015 (MLK Jr. Day): Operation Launch

 $57 per day for members and corporate members ($62 on or after December 1)

 $60 per day for employees of businesses in downtown Hartford ($65 on or after December 1)